Add Your Business/Event

 Why this hotel?
 Next to Sweatbox Sauna.
 Great for shopping & gay scene.

-This luxury London hotel is located within a building that used to be a court house, just a few minutes’ walk from the gay bars in Soho and steps from Sweatbox Sauna, one of the most popular gay saunas in London.
+This luxury London hotel is located within a building that used to be a court house, just a few minutes’ walk from the Soho and steps from Sweatbox Sauna, one of London’s most popular gay saunas.

 Shopping queens will love being close to the boutiques on Carnaby Street and nearby Regents and Oxford Street (two of the best shopping areas in London).